itzzritik/OrderWorder/README.md

 ---

 ## ⭐ Support the Project
-If you like the project, a **star** would be appreciated!
+If you find OrderWorder useful, please give it a ⭐ on GitHub!
-Have suggestions?
-Feel free to open issues or pull requests.
+Have ideas or improvements?
+Contributions via issues or pull requests are warmly welcome!